LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 ## Where is fishing?
 Not yet implemented.
 See: [What Works?](https://github.com/project-topaz/topaz/wiki/What-Works)

-## Where is Mog Garden?
-Not yet implemented.
-See: [What Works?](https://github.com/project-topaz/topaz/wiki/What-Works)

 ## When can I play "Classic" Dynamis?
 You can't, it isn't in the game anymore.
 <details>